-Intended outcome Success criteria To improve attainment in reading, writing and maths Priority for 2022-2023 to improve Writing EYFS and KS1 results and teacher assessments show increased attainment amongst all pupils but primarily disadvantaged/vulnerable pupils.
-Further evidenced by engagement in lessons, intervention strategies, book scrutiny and moderation.
+Intended outcome Success criteria To improve attainment in reading, writing and maths.
+Priority for 2022-2023 to improve writing KS2 results and teacher assessments showing an increase in attainment amongst all pupils but primarily disadvantaged/vulnerable pupils.
+This will be evidence by the pupils engagement in lessons, intervention strategies, book scrutiny's and moderation

-To increase and sustain improvement in attendance of all pupils in our school but particularly disadvantaged and vulnerable Sustained improvement in absence rates from 2024/2025 Evidence by Correlation to national data and previous school data of overall absence data of all pupils Attendance gap of disadvantaged and non-disadvantaged peers reduced Percentage of all pupils persistently absence reduced and figure of disadvantaged pupils persistently absence reduced Sustained improvement in wellbeing of pupils in school through ability to control/understand triggers leading to social, emotional or mental health episodes Sustained improvement from 2024-2025 demonstrated by Reduction in absence levels Reduction in exclusions Increase in participation of enrichment activities especially by those disadvantaged/vulnerable pupils Improved Thrive scores Data from pupils and parent surveys and teacher observations To give children experiences beyond the national curriculum Demonstrated by the enrichment of school life.
+To increase and sustain improvement in attendance of all pupils in our school but particularly the disadvantaged and vulnerable pupils Sustained improvement in absence rates from 2024/2025 Evidence by Correlation to national data and previous school data of overall absence data of all pupils Attendance gap of disadvantaged and non-disadvantaged peers reduced Percentage of all pupils persistently absence reduced and figure of disadvantaged pupils persistently absence reduced Sustained improvement in wellbeing of pupils in school through ability to control/understand triggers leading to social, emotional or mental health episodes Sustained improvement from 2024-2025 demonstrated by Reduction in absence levels Reduction in exclusions Increase in participation of enrichment activities especially by those disadvantaged/vulnerable pupils Improved Thrive scores Data from pupils and parent surveys and teacher observations To give children experiences beyond national curriculum Demonstrated by the enrichment of school life.
 Evidenced by Increased visitor engagement in school life to promote outward thinking Increased outside engagement in the wider community activities Participation in community sports schemes outside school time